icopy-site/awesome/docs/awesome/awesome-micropython.md

 #### On Host

 * [rshell](https://github.com/dhylands/rshell) - Copy or Sync files to Boards, enter REPL from your terminal.
-* [ampy](https://github.com/scientifichackers/ampy) - Adafruit MicroPython Tool - Utility to interact with a MicroPython board over a serial connection.
+* [ampy](https://github.com/scientifichackers/ampy) - MicroPython Tool - Utility to interact with a MicroPython board over a serial connection.
 * [mpfshell](https://github.com/wendlers/mpfshell) - A simple shell based file explorer for ESP8266 and WiPy.
 * [mpsync](https://github.com/Uhlo/mpsync) - A small tool that synchronizes a folder to a MicroPython board whenever it detects a change.